 - The Smart Guy: Minerva serves as the representative of Science among the gods and pensively points to and observes an electric generator while students and scholars observe her and write notes.

 - Ultimate Blacksmith: Keeping in tradition with Vulcan's role as the Blacksmith God, The Apotheosis paints him leaning his hammer on an anvil while standing on top of a cannon serves to represent the pride of American mechanics.

 - War God: Freedom is a fierce warrior who fights armored kings with her mighty eagle, flag-themed shield, and skyward golden sword.
 Fittingly, she sits directly under General Washington's seat in the clouds.

-- Would Hurt a Child: The soldiers Freedom battles are seen holding torches facing the direction of a small child who recoils away.
+- Would Hurt a Child: The soldiers that Freedom battles are seen holding torches and facing the direction of a small child who recoils away.
 While it seems like Freedom will stop them, the implication is that they are fully willing to burn a child alive if Freedom wasn't there to restrain them.

 - The X of Y: The title explains what's going on, the Abstract Apotheosis of President Washington into some abstract representation of America.